 We welcome enquiries from anyone with a great idea for a radio programme, whether you have any experience or not.
 Soundart Radio creates a safe and friendly environment where the audience is a silent and invisible, constant presence.
 In this setting creativity, confidence and communication skills grow over time.

-Welcome to Wavelength, a new showcase for businesses in the Totnes and Dartington area who want to change the world!
+Wavelength is a showcase for community enterprises and organisations in the Totnes and Dartington area who want to change the world!

 ...or set up a standing order, download our standing order mandate